 The cDNA encoding full-length NCAM in pBKCMV was a gift from J. Bruses (Memorial Sloan Kettering Cancer Center, New York, NY).
-PCR was used to introduce a KpnI site at the NCAM 5' end.
+PCR was used to introduce a Kpnl site at the NCAM 5' end.
 The resulting PCR product was subcloned into pBKCMV-NCAM to create full-length NCAM without a stop codon.
-This construct was subcloned into the SaII and KpnI sites of pEGFP-N1 (Chutech, Palo Alto, CA) to generate NCAM-pEGFP-N1.
+This construct was subcloned into the Sall and Kpnl sites of pEGFP-N1 (Clontech, Palo Alto, CA) to generate NCAM-pEGFP-N1.
 The cDNA encoding LDLR-A18 (ref.
 36) in pCB6 was provided by Karl Matter (University College of London, London, UK).
-PCR was used to introduce an xmaI site at the 5¢ end.
-The resulting PCR product was subcloned into the Bullexcript-LDLR-A18, creating a full length LDLR-A18 without a stop codon.
-This construction of p75-GFP cDNA has been described previously8. cDNAs for human Syntaxins 3 and 4 were cloned into a modified pcDNA4/TO vector (Invitrogen) to add two C-terminal Myc epitope tags in tandem and one hexa-histidine tag to the C termini.
+PCR was used to introduce an xmal site at the 5¢ end.
+The resulting PCR product was subcloned into pBluescript-LDLR-A18, creating a full length LDLR-A18 without a stop codon.
+This construct was subcloned into the Kpnl and xmal sites of pEGFP-N1, to generate LDLR-A18-GFP.
+The construction of p75-GFP cDNA has been described previously. cDNAs for human Syntaxins 3 and 4 were cloned into a modified pcDNA4/TO vector (Invitrogen) to add two C-terminal Myc epitope tags in tandem and one hexa-histidine tag to the C termini.
 MDCK cells were stably transfected and individual clones were used for this study.
 The additional epitope tags did not interfere with the correct polarized targeting of the Syntaxins and allowed detection at the plasma membrane by surface immunolabelling.